Rawmarsh Ryecroft Infant School Pupil Premium Information

 While the vast majority of this funding will be targeted to support pupils identified as eligible for this funding, some Pupil premium funding may also be allocated to support any pupils / group of pupils who have been identified as vulnerable or socially disadvantaged.

-It has also been used to help to provide a ‘breakfast club’ which is ‘open to all pupils’ at a reasonable cost (£1.50 per day-July 17, rising to £2+ per day-Sept 18 due to increased time allocation and staffing costs).
+It has also been used to help to provide a ‘breakfast club’ which is ‘open to all pupils’ at a reasonable cost (£1.50 per day- July 17, £2 per day from Sept 17 due to increased time allocation and staffing costs).
 Some pupils who access this provision are eligible for Pupil Premium Funding.

 As a school we monitor and analyse the progress of all pupils including those receiving Pupil Premium Funding using our electronic E-Mag tracking system.
 Pupil progress meetings take place regularly throughout the year with the Class teacher, Head teacher and Deputy Head teacher.
 The progress of pupils in receipt of PPG and all pupils is reported termly to Governors.